Normalize Audio Volume Online Make Quiet Audio Louder

 Is the output lossy?

-The tool exports WAV (lossless PCM).
-Re-encoding to MP3 later will be lossy, but the initial export preserves quality.
+The tool exports WAV.
+Converting that WAV to MP3 later is lossy, but the normalization export itself gives you an editing-friendly file.

 What target level should I use?